freistli/ModernizeApp/Docs/Host Custom UWP Controls in C++ Win32 project using XAML Islands.md

 7. You may notice that it doesn't display the background image, this is because the uri **assets/viewbackground.png** needs to be used UWP package.
 In Visual Studio, with **"Windows Application Packaging Project (C++)"**, it is easily to packaging our SimpleApp project:

     <img src="../images/MFC/16.png" Width=400>

+    **Update**: Different build env may have different result.
+            With VS 2019 16.8.6 building on Win2004, the background img can show up without packaging.

     Create the packaging project in the solution, right click the **Application** node, and select **Add Reference**, add SimpleApp.
 Now the packaging project structure is like: